 - Cathrine Disney (UK) – based in London, England.

 - Nonhuman Nonsense (SE) – Leo Fidjeland & Linnea Våglund – based in Berlin Germany.

-- Arch or Studio (USA) – Oscar Salguero & Zack Saunders, based in New York, USA
+- Pleoforma (USA) – Oscar Salguero & Zack Saunders, based in New York, USA

 - Thomas Pausz (FR) – based in Reykjavik, Island

 - Fred Erik & Pleun van Dijk (BE, NL) – Frederik Deschuytter & Pleun van Dijk , based in Eindhoven, Holland and London, England

 - Wang & Söderström (SE) – Anny Wang & Tim Söderström, based in Copenhagen, Danmark

 - Agi Haines (UK) – based in London, England

 Sponsors and partners: